4d/4d-for-ios/website/translated_docs/ja/Features-DeepLinking.md

 At the simplest level, URL schemes allow users to open an app from other apps.

-But the true power of URL schemes is in the ability to perform specific actions when opening your app.
+But the true power of URL schemes is in the ability to perform specific actions as your app opens.

 ## CUSTOM URL SCHEME IN THE PROJECT EDITOR